Gaza Tech and Innovative Recovery Program

 be a legally registered IT services company; or

-have been operational in Gaza for at least 1 month, (paying salaries, providing services, etc) prior to May 10, 2021;
+The company must be operational in Gaza for at least 1 month, (paying salaries, providing services, etc) prior to May 10, 2021;

-have low or no environmental impact in accordance with ESM standards of both projects
+The company must have low or no environmental impact in accordance with ESM standards of both projects

 Demonstrated effect of 2021 Gaza war on the company.
 This includes: Images of actual physical damage, invoices, purchase orders, or any other proof of purchase for equipment that was damaged due to war events, suspended contracts with clients, rent contract for damaged workspaces, and/or signed employees’ contracts